Verlio-H/URCL-LSP/README.md

 ## Dependencies

-This language server dependons on the c++20 lsp-framework (https://github.com/leon-bckl/lsp-framework).
+This language server depends on the c++20 lsp-framework (https://github.com/leon-bckl/lsp-framework).

 Consequently, a c++20 compiler is required.